hackergaurav81/amazone_web/README.md

 # amazone_web
-This is my amazone clone website
+This is my amazone clone website.
 Author-Gaurav Gupta